A Trusted Friend in a Complicated World

 Good for: Contemporary books

 Looking for even more ways to read books online, free of charge?
-Subscribe to the Free Booksy newsletter and take advantage of the no-cost titles that land in your inbox.
-The free, curated email includes a personalized list of e-books that will land in your inbox daily.
-You’ll also find the latest freebies on the site, browsing by series, genre or best-of lists, like the best fantasy books.
-Like other sites on this list, Free Booksy doesn’t host the books itself.
-Instead, you’ll click over to your preferred retailer to claim the book before reading.
+Subscribe to the Free Booksy newsletter and take advantage of the no-cost titles that land in your inbox daily.
+The free, curated email includes a personalized list of e-books, but you’ll also find the latest freebies on the site by browsing based on series, genre or best-of lists.
+There’s something for every bookish taste here, from fantasy books and science fiction to self-help, religion and even cookbooks.

 Pros: